 Career and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), carpentry jobs are predicted to increase 6% from 2014-2024, which is as fast as average.
-The agency also reported that carpenters earned a median salary of $42,090 in 2015.
+According to the U.S. Bureau of Labor Statistics (BLS), carpentry jobs are predicted to increase 8% from 2018-2028, which is faster than average.
+The agency also reported that carpenters earned a median salary of $46,590 in 2018.

 There is a lot of competition for acceptance into carpentry apprenticeship programs.
 Applicants can improve their chance of acceptance is by taking math and wood shop classes during high school or completing a youth carpentry program.